 Facts on Twisted Stomach / GDV in Dogs

 Bloat sounds funny, but there is nothing funny about bloat and torsion in dogs.
 The issue of dog bloat is downright scary and must be addressed immediately and adequately.
 If your dog is showing signs the following conditions, immediately take your dog to the vet or an emergency animal clinic.
-These three terms dog bloat, Twisted stomach, and stomach torsion all refer to the medical term: Gastric dilatation-volvulus abbreviated as GDV.
+The three terms ‘dog bloat’, ‘twisted stomach’, and ‘stomach torsion’ all refer to a medical term: Gastric dilatation-volvulus abbreviated as GDV.